ktnlvr/ktnlvr.github.io-deprecated/content/posts/random-list-sampling-is-hard/index.md

 ---
-title: "Sampling A Random List Is Harder Than You Think"
+title: "Random List Sampling Is Hard"
 date: 2023-06-13T13:36:20,513889181+03:00
 description: |
     Generally all algorithms require some mathematical knowledge, sometimes in obscure areas.
 However, rarely that area is probability theory.
-One of my students brought an interesting problem to my attention and I am willing to share it with you.
+One of my students brought up an interesting problem and I am willing to share it with you.
 draft: false
 difficulty: Beginner
 ---

 Non-trivial probabilities aren't that difficult compared to other computer science concepts, especially if you are an experienced programmer and/or probabilist.
 However, that doesn't mean that rookie programmers fresh out of a bootcamp have same easy time as you, the nutella-coloured codeforces enjoyer.
 This is a case of one of my students who shall remain undisclosed.
-It happenned when as an exercise I suggested rewriting the Python's `random` builtin module entirely from scratch.
+It happened when as an exercise I suggested rewriting Python's `random` builtin module entirely from scratch.
 Said student had to learn about pseudo-randomness in computers and I assumed they would have a great time with it.

 All was good and dandy until the deal came to implementing `random.choices`[^python-std-choices].
-The function signature is something like `choices(population: list, weights: list, k: int) -> list` (the original definition also includes optional `cumulative_weights`, but they can be derived from `weights` if/when necessary).
-The function itself samples the `population` list with replacement, such that likelyhood of each element being drawn is determined by it's respective weight.
-You can already rule out that drawing with replacement simplifies the task to repeating calls of the "weighted draw" function `k` times, so let's focus our attention on that.
-We will assume that there exists a function `randint(a, b)` that returns a perfectly-uniform random number in range `[a; b)` or `[a; b[`, whichever notation you prefer, also assume no error handling and perfect inputs, since it will only clutter the code.
+The function takes in a list of items, a list of weights and some integer `k` (the original definition also includes optional cumulative weights, but they can be derived from weights if/when necessary).
+The function itself samples (draws a random element from) the item list with replacement, such that likelyhood of each element being drawn is determined by its respective weight.
+You can already assume that drawing with replacement simplifies the task to repeating calls of the "weighted draw" function `k` times, so let us focus our attention on that.
+We will take for granted a function `randint(a, b)` that returns a perfect uniformly distributed random number in range `[a; b)` or `[a; b[`.
+Also drop all error handling, since it will only clutter the code and it doesn't change the algorithm much.
+Based on what was said before, the `choices` function may look like this:

 ```py
 def choices(population: list, weights: list, k: int) -> list: